I – OBJECTIVES

 Honorary Members can attend the Council Meeting as an observer but will have no voting rights.

 Emeritus Presidents: This role is exclusively for past Presidents of the UIP, is a lifetime role, and confers to the individual waiving of registration for official UIP Congresses and attendance at the General Council meetings, but without voting rights.

 A Society or Association wishing to join the UIP must make a formal application which will be considered at the following Meeting of the General Council (Article 17).
 (For Guidelines on Membership Application see Appendix).
 Any request for Associate Membership must be drawn up by the applicant and must be sponsored by at least two members of the Executive Committee.

 The status of Society Member or Associate Member is lost by:

-2. Termination or suspension by the General Council for non-payment of the membership fees for 4 years or for a serious reason.
+2. Termination by the General Council for non-payment of the membership fees for 4 years or for a serious reason.
 The member must be notified each of the 4 years of the lack of payment and suspension is at the discretion of the UIP Executive Committee.

 III – ADMINISTRATIVE STRUCTURES

 The UIP is administered by a General Council which, outside its meetings, delegates its authority to the Executive Committee which reports to the General Council.